gear-foundation/gear-wiki/docs/examples/Gaming/battleship.md

 }
 ```

-To display the contract state information, the `state()` function is used:
+To display the program state information, the `state()` function is used:

 ```rust title="battleship/src/contract.rs"
 #[no_mangle]